skyflowapi/skyflow-iOS/README.md

     altText: "XXX"
 )
 let cvvElement = container?.create(input: cvvInput)

-//Can interact with these objects as a normal UIView Object and add to View
+// Can interact with these objects as a normal UIView Object and add to View

-//set error to the element
+// set error to the element
 cvvElement!.setError("custom error")
-//reset error to the element
+// reset error to the element
 cvvElement!.resetError()

-//Implement a custom Skyflow.Callback to be called on Reveal success/failure public class RevealCallback: Skyflow.Callback {
+// Implement a custom Skyflow.Callback to be called on Reveal success/failure public class RevealCallback: Skyflow.Callback {
     public func onSuccess(_ responseBody: Any) {
         print(responseBody)
     }
     public func onFailure(_ error: Any) {
         print(error)
     }
 }

-//Initialize custom Skyflow.Callback
+// Initialize custom Skyflow.Callback
 let revealCallback = RevealCallback()

-//Call reveal method on RevealContainer container?.reveal(callback: revealCallback)
+// Call reveal method on RevealContainer container?.reveal(callback: revealCallback)

 ```

 The response below shows that some tokens assigned to the reveal elements get revealed successfully, while others fail and remain unrevealed.